Digital Monograph 03 // Field Note

 The principles are the same: define clear roles, build in quality frameworks, get the sequence right, maintain context between sessions, and keep a human in the centre making the decisions that matter.

 I spent over a decade learning these principles through experimentation.
-Now I apply them to help organisations harness AI in a way that's structured, measurable, and centred on how people actually behave.
+Now I apply them to help organisations work with AI in a way that’s structured, measurable, and centred on the business.